Skip to main content

 The electric metro fleet will integrate seamlessly into busway operations as part of Brisbane's New Bus Network, which will involve new ways to travel around our city.

-Metros include the high-quality and high-capacity features of light rail vehicles, however, they avoid the need for tracks and overhead line equipment, by travelling on the existing busway infrastructure.
+Metros include the high-quality and high-capacity features of light rail vehicles, however they avoid the need for tracks and overhead line equipment, by travelling on the existing busway infrastructure.

-The M1 route will service bus stations at:
+From Monday 30 June 2025, the M1 route will service bus stations at:

 • Eight Mile Plains